centreon/centreon-documentation/en/monitoring/monitoring-servers/add-a-poller-to-configuration.md

 EOF
 ```

+Hit the enter key for the command to be applied.

 > You can copy the configuration in a custom file by copying the content from
 > the popin.